digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 <p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">Next, we decide to load (parse) a BibTeX file stored in the project.
 Search for an appropriate Python library to parse BibTeX files.
 Try to figure out how to install it and how to use it.</p>

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">We decide to use the <a href="https://github.com/sciunto-org/python-bibtexparser">BibtexParser</a> package, which developed actively and available under an Open-Source license.</p>
+<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">We decide to use the <a href="https://github.com/sciunto-org/python-bibtexparser">BibtexParser</a> package, which is developed actively and available under an Open-Source license.</p>

 ```python
 pip install bibtexparser